Allocating Positional Goods: A Mechanism Design Approach: Extensions

+The optimal status mechanism excludes types below $\theta_0^J$, for which the virtual valuation $J(\theta)$ is negative.
+For types above $\theta_0^J$, if $J(\theta)$ is strictly increasing, the optimal mechanism separates all types and induces $s^*(\theta) = F(\theta)$; if $J(\theta)$ is constant, the optimal mechanism pools types with the same virtual valuation and induces the same status for them.
+The proposition implies that the profit-maximizing mechanism is robust to intrinsic quality, or equivalently, that the quality differentiation result in \citet{MussaRosen1978} is robust to positional externalities.

-The proposition implies that the optimal mechanism in revenue maximization is robust to the introduction of intrinsic quality.
-It also has implications for selling positional goods with intrinsic values.
-By attaching the status value, the seller can extract $\int_{\theta^*_0}^{\bar \theta} J(\theta) s^*(\theta) \d F(\theta)>0$ more revenue.
-For the uniform distribution on $[0,1]$ and quadratic cost $c(q)=q^2/2$, the revenue with status value is \$0.29 compared to \$0.08 with pure intrinsic value.
-This explains the amount of money luxury companies spent on marketing (to create status value) instead of research and development (to reduce the cost).
+By attaching status value, the seller can extract $\int_{\theta_0^J}^{\bar \theta} J(\theta) s^*(\theta) \d F(\theta)>0$ additional revenue.
+For the uniform distribution on $[0,1]$ and quadratic cost $c({x})={x}^2/2$, profit with status value is 0.29 compared to 0.08 with pure intrinsic value.
+This may explain why luxury companies invest heavily in cultivating status value.